-Our university is committed to providing access to education and employment free from unlawful discrimination or harassment.
-This includes providing reasonable accommodations for employees' and students' disabilities, religious beliefs and practices, and/or pregnancy or pregnancy-related conditions.
-More information is available on the Office of Nondiscrimination & Accommodations Compliance website.
+Our university is committed to providing access to education and employment without regard to race, color, ethnicity, national origin, religion, non-religion, age, genetic information, sex (including pregnancy, parental status, gender identity or expression, or sexual orientation), marital status, physical or mental disability, veteran's status, or membership in any other protected classes as set forth in state and federal laws.
+Accordingly, UCF does not permit any form of unlawful discrimination or harassment.
+This includes providing reasonable accommodations for employees' and students' disabilities, religious beliefs and practices, and/ or pregnancy or pregnancy-related conditions. as well as ensuring equitable hiring practices.
+More information is available on the Office of Institutional Equity website.